 We are governed by our members

 ENM is unusual in being governed by its members.
 An Annual General Meeting is held each year, at which the Management Committee is elected.
 These people are drawn from our member groups and affiliate members.
 The Committee takes an active role in the organisation, and sets the direction for staff activities.
-All are Welcome at the AGM, which is held in October.
+All are Welcome at the AGM, which is held in October each year.

 Members may request a copy of Management Committee minutes from the ENM Administrator.